Indonesian leader calls for unity and prepares for global crises - ExBulletin

 We must always remain vigilant, cautious and alert, Widodo said.
 Crisis after crisis still haunts the world.

-He noted that when war broke out in Ukraine, causing energy and food crises, the world was still grappling with the health and economic impacts of COVID-19.
+He noted that when war broke out in Ukraine causing loss of energy and food crises, the world was still grappling with the health and economic impacts of COVID-19.
 Some countries are set to go bankrupt, while more than 550 million people face extreme poverty and another 345 million face food shortages and starvation, Widodo said.

 The challenges are not easy for the world and for Indonesia.
 We must address these challenges with caution and vigilance, he said.